telerik/kendo-ui-core/docs/controls/layout/tooltip/overview.md

 ### Show over Disabled Elements

 The Kendo UI Tooltip relies on the `mouseenter` and `mouseleave` events to work.
-Disabled elements do not fire events by design.
+By design, disabled elements do not fire events.
 If working with disabled elements is a strict requirement, a possible workaround is to initialize the Tooltip widget over a parent of the disabled element.
-Note that there must be some empty space between the disabled element and its parent's boundaries, so that the `mouseenter` event is fired.
+Note that there must be some empty space between the disabled element and the boundaries of its parent, so that the `mouseenter` event is fired.

+###### Example

 ```html
 <style>